 - What services are available for my son or daughter who is graduating this year?

 - How can parents and family members help with the career/job search process?

 - How can a liberal arts education help my son/daughter in the job market?

-For Juniors and Seniors, the Career Center provides resources for internships, summer employment, full-time employment, volunteer opportunities and graduate school information.
+For juniors and seniors, Career Serivces provides resources for internships, summer employment, full-time employment, volunteer opportunities, and graduate school information.
 During the job search process, we meet with students throughout the year, helping with resume writing, cover letter formatting, and job search strategies.
 We also offer many programs outside of the office at CSB and SJU to help students learn more about career choices and give networking opportunities with CSB/SJU alums.
 Check out our Calendar of Events for specific programs coming up!

-Our students complete a variety of internships, both for credit, paid or unpaid.
+Our students complete a variety of paid and unpaid internships for credit and experience.
 Many intern over the summer or during spring or fall semesters.
 In conjunction with the Internship Office, we provide listings of current and past internship opportunities for students online, in the Career Resource Center, and on E-link.
 Many students complete internships between their junior and senior years.
-There are internships available in almost any field and have become one of the most sought after experiences employers look for while hiring new graduates.
+There are internships available in almost every field and are one of the most sought after experiences employers look for while hiring new graduates.

 Career Services provides many resources for students interested in continuing on to graduate school.
 Our resource center contains handouts and literature as well as listings of graduate programs throughout the country.
-Our staff also facilitate sessions on the graduate school application process including sessions on writing personal essays and also have sessions with current graduate students for students to gain first hand experience on attending graduate school.
+Our staff also facilitates sessions on the graduate school application process, including sessions on writing personal essays as well as sessions with current graduate students.
 More Info...